nearj/IPP-drip/README.md

 # drip
  This site stands for term project of internet programming project in Univercity of Seoul.
 **drip** has goal which simple image recognition with data base system with php.
-This pr ject inspired Optical Character Recognition(OCR), which could be found at [Wikipedia: Op tical character recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) or real time on screen translation.
+This prject inspired Optical Character Recognition(OCR), which could be found at [Wikipedia: Optical character recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) or real time on screen translation.

 # Concept
 ![alt test](/Concept/Pictures/concept.jpg)